 The world is growing increasingly reliant on collecting and analyzing information to help people make decisions.
 Because of this, the ability to communicate effectively about data is an important component of future job prospects across nearly all disciplines.
 In this course, students will learn the foundations of information visualization and sharpen their skills in communicating using health science data.
 Throughout the semester, we will use R and other software to explore concepts in graphic design, storytelling, data wrangling and plotting, and biostatistics as they apply to data-driven communication.
 Whether you’re an aspiring data scientist or you just want to learn new ways of presenting health science information, this course will help you build a strong foundation in how to talk to people about data.
 Syllabus

 The Introduction to Biostatistical Computing course is intended to develop your programming skills to perform statistical computing.
-The course will focus on both R programming language (using RStudio interface) and Python programming language (using Anaconda interface), both of which are free and open-source software programs.
+The course will focus on both R programming language (using the RStudio interface) and Python programming language (using the Anaconda interface), both of which are free and open-source software programs.
 The R language part will cover programming topics including vectorization, data input and output, data visualization (ggplot2), data manipulation (tidyverse), building R packages, and building R Shiny applications.
 R markdown will be used for direct integration and dynamic reporting.
-The Python language part will cover programming topics including objective oriented programming, scientific computing (numpy), data manipulation (pandas), data visualization (matplotlib), and text mining.
-The Jupitor notebook will be used for direct integration and dynamic reporting.
-Basic statistical inferences (hypothesis testing and linear regression model) will be included for both R and Python language.
+The Python language part will cover programming topics including object-oriented programming, scientific computing (numpy), data manipulation (pandas), data visualization (matplotlib), and text mining.
+The Jupyter Notebook will be used for direct integration and dynamic reporting.
+Basic statistical inferences (hypothesis testing and linear regression model) will be included for both R and Python languages.
 In addition, this course will introduce GitHub as the version control system and will also include the use of high-performance computing resources at the University of Florida such as HiPerGator.
 Syllabus

 PHC6937 – Statistical and Computational Analysis of Genomic Data (3)

-The course is designed to be master-level elective course but also open to MS/PhD students, who are interested in bioinformatics/computational biology.
-The course will focus on statistical and computational methods/software on next generation sequencing data analysis.
-Specific topics include (i) Using R/Bioconductor packages to handle common types of genomic data; (ii) DNA-seq, DNA methylation and metagenomics; (iii) RNA-seq, ChIP-seq, ATAC-seq and Hi-C; (iv) Single-cell genomics (RNA-seq, CITE-seq, spatial transcriptome).
+The course is designed to be a master-level elective course but is also open to MS/PhD students, who are interested in bioinformatics/computational biology.
+The course will focus on statistical and computational methods/software on next-generation sequencing data analysis.
+Specific topics include (i) Using R/Bioconductor packages to handle common types of genomic data; (ii) DNA-seq, DNA methylation, and metagenomics; (iii) RNA-seq, ChIP-seq, ATAC-seq, and Hi-C; (iv) Single-cell genomics (RNA-seq, CITE-seq, spatial transcriptome).
 The course will include both didactic class time to learn skills, as well as lab time to hone them.
 Learning in the course is primarily assessed by three homework assignments and a final course project.
 Syllabus

 PHC 6937 – Analysis of Multivariate Data (3)